-As a result of the 79th Session of the Nevada Legislature, Governor Brian Sandoval signed numerous bills into law addressing energy matters including energy storage, green financing
+As a result of the 79th Session of the Nevada Legislature, Governor Brian Sandoval signed numerous bills into law addressing energy matters including energy storage, green financing mechanisms, revisions to the integrated resource planning process at the Public Utilities Commission of Nevada (PUCN), rooftop solar, and electric vehicle infrastructure deployment.

 "I remain committed to pursue policies that will allow Nevada to continue to lead the nation in renewable energy production, energy conservation, and the exportation of energy.
-Nevada has many energy accomplishments and will continue to seek opportunities that build upon our existing programs and create new p existing programs and create new pathways to ensure that our energy sector remains one of the cleanest in the country."
+Nevada has many energy accomplishments and will continue to seek opportunities that build upon our existing programs and create new pathways to ensure that our energy sector remains one of the cleanest in the country."